getify/Functional-Light-JS/ch9.md

 Some forms of recursion cannot practically be refactored to pure PTC, especially multiple recursion.
 Recall the `fib(..)` function earlier, and even the mutual recursion form we derived.
 In both cases, there are multiple recursive calls, which effectively defeats PTC memory optimizations.

-However, you perform the first recursive call, and wrap the subsequent recursive calls in a continuation function to pass into that first call.
+However, you can perform the first recursive call, and wrap the subsequent recursive calls in a continuation function to pass into that first call.
 Even though this would mean ultimately many more functions will need to be executed in the stack, as long all of them, continuations included, are in PTC form, stack memory usage will not grow unbounded.

 We could do this for `fib(..)`: